isaacSennerholt/sudelity/README.md

 - Increasing or decreasing relational burden
 - Stabilizing or destabilizing shared environments
 - Shifting adaptation unfairly onto others
-- Performing ethics by participating in shared balance
+- Contributing to sustained balance in shared environments

 A Sudelistic system doesn’t “do good.”
 It doesn’t “follow norms.”
 > It listens to the environment it enters, and acts in a way that sustains balance without imposition.